Is CBD a cure-all, snake oil, or something in between?

 - Anxiety: Focus on training or take up a new doggie sport like agility training, nose training, simple behavior training at home (such as sit, stay), or other fun activities that can help boost your dog’s confidence.
-You can also try calming dog pheromone sprays or supplements from reputable veterinary companies.
+You can also try calming dog pheromone sprays or supplements such as Solliquin or Composure from reputable veterinary companies.

 - Reduced Appetite: If your dog is losing weight or stops eating for 24 hours or more, you should see a vet.
 However, if your dog has a slightly reduced appetite, you can try to entice their palate by adding things to their food such as: